Leigh Clarke

 Details

-Leigh Clarke was appointed as Woking Borough Council's Section 151 Officer and Director of Finance in 2014.
+Leigh Clarke was appointed as Woking Borough Council's Section 151 Officer and Director of Finance in April 2014.
 As the council's chief financial officer, she held the statutory responsibility for ensuring the proper administration of the council's financial affairs.
+She remained in post until March 2023 - shortly before the council was declared effectively bankrupt.

 Under the Local Government Finance Act 1988, the Section 151 Officer has a duty to report to the council if they believe it is about to make an unlawful expenditure or if it appears the expenditure will exceed available resources.
 Clarke did not issue such a report despite the council's debt reaching extraordinary levels during her tenure.